apify/apify-docs/content/docs/monitoring/monitor_shared_datasets.md

 ![Joke storage]({{@asset monitoring/images/joke-storage.webp}})

 Now, to the monitoring part.
-For this tutorial, let's skip the monitoring of the tasks and jump right to the the dataset.
+For this tutorial, let's skip the monitoring of the tasks and jump right to the dataset.

 ## [](#create-a-new-monitoring-task) Create a new monitoring task